 Seize the means of water testing with a free kit from Nitrate Watch

 I wasn’t great at science in high school.
-Following a set of basic lab protocols was somehow harder for me than memorizing the entirety of “We Didn’t Start the Fire” by […]
+Following a set of basic lab protocols was somehow harder for me than memorizing the entirety of “We Didn’t Start the Fire” by Billy Joel.
+I scored even worse on the science portion of the ACT than the math portion, which is saying something.
+That said, I love […]

 ‘We’re on a knife’s edge’: Art Cullen chides Reynolds’ meanness, Big Ag’s death grip on Iowa land and livelihoods